facebook/docusaurus/website/docs/using-plugins.md

          */
         showReadingTime: true,
         /**
-         * Blog feed
+         * Blog feed.
-         * If feedOptions is undefined, no rss feed will be generated */
+         * If feedOptions is undefined, no rss feed will be generated.
+         */
         feedOptions: {
           type: '', // required. 'rss' | 'feed' | 'all'